How to cite this paper

 subscribe to their position on the relationships between software engineering, document

 engineering and XML technology.
-In our work, we have taken two further steps: First, with XMI
+In our work, we have taken two further steps: First,

 we base our mapping from model to schema on an OMG standard, also facilitating configuration

 and extension of the XMI mapping.
-Second, we offer an implementation that works within any
+Second, we offer an implementation that works within

 (reasonable) UML environment, requiring, with XSLT, only widely available XML technology.